-Nutritional supplements cover a broad range of products including vitamins, minerals, herbs, meal supplements, sports nutrition products, natural food supplements, and other related products used to boost the nutritional content of the diet.
+Nutritional supplements include vitamins, minerals, herbs, meal supplements, sports nutrition products, natural food supplements, and other related products used to boost the nutritional content of the diet.

 The marketplace supplies thousands of supplements claiming to provide nutritional support for athletes.
 Some of these consist of high-protein products, such as amino acid supplements, while other products contain nutrients that support metabolism, energy, and athletic performance and recovery.
 Supplements can be found in pill, tablet, capsule, powder or liquid form.

-The supplement industry is poorly regulated, so the ingredient list doesn't always match the product contents.
-That makes it difficult for any athlete to know exactly what is going into their body.
+Research has shown that the ingredient list on supplements doesn't always match the product contents.
+That makes it difficult for you to know exactly what is going into your body.
 It is not uncommon for banned substances to be added deliberately during the manufacturing process, or added accidentally through contamination.
-It is for these reasons Sport Integrity Australia is unable to guarantee whether a specific supplement, or batch of a supplement, is safe to use.
+Because of this, we are unable to guarantee whether a specific supplement, or batch of a supplement, is safe to use.

 Consequences of supplement use by athletes

-Products containing a prohibited substance can result in bans of up to four years for athletes.
+Products containing a prohibited substance can result in you being banned for up to four years.

-The presence of a prohibited substance in a supplement may result in an anti-doping rule violation, whether its use was intentional or unintentional.
+The presence of a prohibited substance in a supplement may result in an anti-doping rule violation.
+This is the case whether you used it intentionally or not.
 Under the World Anti-Doping Code’s strict liability principle, athletes are ultimately responsible for any substance found in their body, regardless of how it got there.
 That means, even if the prohibited substance is not listed on the label of a supplement, if you consume it, you are still responsible.

-In 2016, life science company LGC conducted the Australian Supplements Survey which analysed 67 common supplement products available for purchase in Australia.
-They found one in five products contained one or more substances banned in sport.
+In 2016, life science company LGC conducted the Australian Supplements Survey.
+This survey analysed 67 common supplement products available for purchase in Australia.
+They found one in 5 products contained one or more substances banned in sport.
 Importantly, none of the products identified listed any banned substances on their ingredients list.

-A study by New Zealand's Otago University's Department of Physiology also found several supplements on sale in New Zealand and Australia contained steroids not declared on their labels.
+A study by New Zealand’s Otago University Department of Physiology also found several supplements on sale in New Zealand and Australia that contained steroids not declared on their labels.

 Australian athletes talk about supplements in sport

 Many elite Australian athletes avoid supplements all together.
-Multiple Olympic medallist, Kim Brennan stated it clearly when she said: "Supplements aren't going to win you a gold medal."
+Multiple Olympic medalist, Kim Brennan stated it clearly when she said: ‘Supplements aren't going to win you a gold medal.’

-The risk of doping through the use of supplements is real and doing research can be an athlete’s best form of defence.
+The risk of doping through the use of supplements is real and doing research can be your best form of defence.

 - Has it been tested?